microsoft/FluidFramework/packages/dds/tree/docs/wip/treeStorage.md

 ## Generalization

-One open question regarding this architecture is if it should be part of a specialized DDS, or if it should be part of the Fluid framework as a container-level library available to all DDSs.
+One open question regarding this architecture is if it should be part of a specialized DDS, or if it should be part of the Fluid framework as a container-level service available to all DDSs.
 Ideally, any DDS would be able to leverage the virtualized and incremental scalability described in this document.
-Such a library would provide:
+Such a service would provide:

 * A tree-like storage service that is accessible at any time and provides virtualized download of nodes in the tree.
-It would also expose a user-friendly mutation interface that handles incremental updates of the store behind the scenes as the client modifies the tree.
+It would also expose a user-friendly mutation interface that handles incremental updates of the store as the client modifies the tree.
 * A way to configure the chunking strategy for the stored tree.
-Different DDS might want regions of data to be downloaded together, or separately, depending on their data's schema.
+Different DDSs might want regions of data to be downloaded together or separately depending on their data model and access patterns.
+Note that this requires using either a Simple Chunk Tree or a SPICE Tree (as described in the "Chunk Data Structure Implementations" section) in order to give the necessary flexibility for custom chunking.
-* A canonical (but optional) way to store the history of a DDS as a series of ops.
-This would also be virtualized for efficient access.
+* A canonical (but optional) way to store and query the history of a DDS as a series of revisions.
+This would be virtualized for efficient access.

-This would improve the storage options available to DDSs and would likely inform the summarization API as well.
-It's possible that with such a design, summarization as it exists today would not need to be exposed to the DDS.
-For example, any client could produce a summary TODO option 1: in memory copy of storage is FAST, and can mutate whenever you want, flush behind the scene option 2: flush implemented directly
+If all Fluid DDSs were to adopt this service as their primary means of storing data, then this would provide some powerful benefits at the container level:

+* All DDSs would scale with large data sets, and therefore the entire container would scale with large data sets
+* All DDSs could share a single stored tree, which is composed of a subtree for each DDS
+* The service could track the revisions of the container itself, rather than just the revisions of each DDS individually.
+This could provide snapshot isolation at the container level, meaning that any transaction could view a consistent tree of state for its lifetime regardless of the activity of the other DDSs in the container.

+Such a service would reshape the summarization API as well.
+Rather than producing a summary tree every so often, a DDS would be asked to flush any sequenced data that has not yet been committed to storage every so often.
+Or, perhaps the DDS could use the storage writing APIs at any point in time; each mutation would contribute to a buffer of storage instructions that would be flushed intermittently behind the scenes.

 ## Glossary